tpm2-software/tpm2-tools/man/tss2_quote.1.md

   * **-x**, **\--pcrList**:

     An array holding the PCR indices to quote against.
-MUST NOT be NULL.

   * **-Q**, **\--qualifyingData**:

     A nonce provided by the caller to ensure freshness of the signature.
-MAY be NULL.
+Optional parameter.

   * **-l**, **\--pcrLog**:

-    Returns the PCR log for the chosen PCR in the format defined in the FAPI specification.
-MAY be NULL.
+    Returns the PCR log for the chosen PCR.
+Optional parameter.

+    PCR event logs are a list (arbitrary length JSON array) of log entries with the following content.

+        - recnum: Unique record number
+        - pcr: PCR index
+        - digest: The digests
+        - type: The type of event.
+At the moment the only possible value is: "LINUX_IMA" (legacy IMA)
+        - eventDigest: Digest of the event; e.g. the digest of the measured file
+        - eventName: Name of the event; e.g. the name of the measured file.

   * **-f**, **\--force**: